Rossignol Black Ops Sender Ti Review

 What Other All-Mountain Skis Should You Consider?

 Except for its exceptional scores in terms of powder performance, the competition outshines the Rossignol Black Ops Sender Ti in nearly every other metric.
-The Nordica Enforcer 94 is our top pick for front-side carvers.
+The Nordica Enforcer 94 is our top recommendation for those looking for a great carving-machine for front-side groomers.
 For those looking for a crud-busting ski, the award-winning Volkl M6 Mantra or extra-powerful Black Crows Justis are better options.
-And while the Black Ops Sender Ti is playful in boot-deep conditions, the Faction Dictator 2.0 is a better option for an “all-mountain park ski.”
+And while the Black Ops Sender Ti is playful in boot-deep conditions, the Faction Dictator 2.0 is a better option for an "all-mountain park ski."

 Ad-free.
 Influence-free.
 Powered by Testing.